Guwahati: Medieval history

+The region was ruled by a chief who styled himself as Herambadhipati (Heramba is another name for Ganesha) in the late 16th century.
+An inscription mentions that the ruler named Dununtrarāi donated a tank in Pragjyotishpura in the year 1577 A.D.
+Early inhabitants of Guwahati consisted mostly of Garos, Karbis, Lalungs, Rabha and Koch-Kachari, while small numbers of Manipuris, Kalitas and Muslims in Guwahati are settlers of later periods.

 Koch King Parikshit had his capital at Pragjyotishpur near the Aswatirtha during the conflicts with Mughals.
-It came under Mughal occupation between (1633–59, 1662–69, 1679–81), their vestige was completely removed after the Battle of Itakhuli.
+It came under Mughal occupation between (1633–59, 1662–69, 1679–81); their vestiges were completely removed after the Battle of Itakhuli.

 Guwahati was the headquarters of the Borphukan, Ahom governor of Lower Assam till 1824.The Borphukan's residence was in the present Fancy Bazaar area and his council-hall, called Dopdar, was about 300 yards (270 m) to the west of the Bharalu stream.The Majindar Baruah, the personal secretary of the Borphukan, had his residence in the present-day deputy commissioner's residence.
 During the reign of the kingdom of Ahom, Guwahati was fortified strongly and connected with the country with a number of roads.
 The Dighalipukhuri was used as a boatyard during this period.
 During the time of splendor, since the reign of Gadadhar Singha, the Ahom rulers paid their attention to building several temples in various religious sites at Guwahati.